vezzolter/DSA/Algorithms/Sorting/Quicksort/Quicksort.md

 - **Middle** — can provide a better partition then previous methods, because in this case the middle element is closer to the median.
 - **Random** — provides a generally good partition, unless the random number generator has a flaw and the resource to use it are available.
 - **Median** — the best choice in terms of partitioning, but can considerably slow down the algorithm.
-  - **Median of 3** — although can be obtained from the random elements, the preferable way is to use first, middle and last elements.
+  - **Median of 3** — although can be obtained from the random elements, the preferable way is to select middle value from the first, middle and last elements.
   - **Median of Medians** — although can be obtained from the random elements, the preferable way is to divide collection into groups, find the median of each and select median of those as the pivot.

 ---